kunji01/mule-email-adapter-handler/README.md

 --Test</br>
 .
-Clone or download this repository to your Anypoint studio</br>
+Clone or download zip to import this repository to your Anypoint studio</br>
+.
+Download jar <a href="https://github.com/kunji01/mule-email-adapter-handler/blob/master/target/mule-email-adapter.jar">mule-email-adapter.jar</a> and place it target folder and "Add to Build Path" to get ride of errors in application.<br/>
 .
 Open adapter-handler-dv.properties to change the email related properties to yours</br>
 .
 Run it.
 The default http.port is 8383</br>
 . http://localhost:8383/email/address to add your email address for default on all "Email for".</br>